Matrix factorizations via Koszul duality: Graded matrix factorizations

-\begin{Proof} For this it is enough to prove that the category $\Tw^b_\Z(C_M\sharp G)$ is compact in $\Tw_\Z(C_M\sharp G)$ which follows from the fact that taking cohomology of a differential of $\Z$-degree $1$ commutes with both taking $G$-invariants and the operation $- \mapsto -^\gr$. \end{Proof}
+\proof The theorem follows from the fact that the category $\Tw^b_\Z(C_M\sharp G)$ is compact in $\Tw_\Z(C_M\sharp G)$ which follows from the fact that taking cohomology of a differential of $\Z$-degree $1$ (in particular it is homogeneous) commutes with both taking $G$-invariants and the operation $- \mapsto -^\gr$.